 For our out of town patients, special arrangements can be made for you to stay overnight with medical oversight.

 After surgery, you will have a dressing on the face that helps decrease the swelling and bleeding from the procedure.
-This is usually removed by our staff after 24-72 hours depending on the patient.
-You will also come in to the office to have sutures removed 6-10 days after the procedure.
+This is usually removed by our staff 24-72 hours after surgery, depending on the patient.
+You will also come into the office to have sutures removed 6-10 days after the procedure.
 We will then see you at one month and then every few months afterward so we can follow your progress and ensure you are healing properly.

 Bruising may occur, especially on the cheeks, the neck, and under the eyes.
-This usually goes away by around a week, but may persist for about two weeks.
+This usually goes away by around a week but may persist for about two weeks.
 Your cheeks, eyelids, and neck will be swollen.
-The majority of the swelling will subside in the first few weeks, however there can be swelling that can last for several months.
+The majority of the swelling will subside in the first few weeks: however, there can be swelling that can last for several months.
 Patients can return to work whenever they feel up to it.
 For some patients, that might be 3 days after surgery; for other patients, it might be 10-14 days.
-We usually like our out of town patients to plan to stay until one week after surgery to ensure the face is healing properly before you travel home.
+We usually like our out of town patients to plan to stay for one week after surgery to ensure the face is healing properly before you travel home.